ZupIT/beagle-docs/content/en/docs/Get Started/Creating a project from scratch/Case ios/Defining styles on Beagle ios.md

 Now that is ready, test a little more, try to change sizes, colors and whatever style you want to!

-For this example, we used simple style's elements to explain Design System, but the number of functions is quite big.
+For this example, it was used simple style's elements to explain Design System, but the number of functions is quite big.
 That means you can develop different **toolBars,** **buttons** and all kinds of components, including customized components to use on Beagle.